j-kali/serde_mol2/README.md

                                            to the database
         -h, --help                         Print help information
         -i, --input <INPUT_FILE>...
 Input mol2 file
+            --limit <LIMIT>                Limit the number of structures retrieved from the database.
+                                           Zero means no limit. [default: 0]
-            --no-shm                       Do not try using shm device when writing to databases -o, --output <OUTPUT_FILE>         Output mol2 file
+            --list-desc                    List available row descriptions present in the database --no-shm                       Do not try using shm device when writing to databases -o, --output <OUTPUT_FILE>         Output mol2 file
-        -s, --sqlite <SQLITE_FILE>         Sqlite database file
+            --offset <OFFSET>              Offset when limiting the number of structures retrieved from the database.
+Zero means no offset. [default: 0] -s, --sqlite <SQLITE_FILE>         Sqlite database file
         -V, --version                      Print version information